elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 });
 ```

- + `this.__base`: Refers to the implementation of the method in the base class, which it is inherets from.
+ + `this.__base`: Refers to the implementation of the method in the base class, which it is inhereted from.
-    Allows a super call.
+    Allows to implement super call.
 It is defined in the block instance methods and in static methods of the block.

-    For example: call (and modification) of `_onClick` method of parent class (the base implementation of the method in the `button` class).
+    For example: calling (and modification) of `_onClick` method of parent class (the basic method implementation in the `button` class).

 ```js
 DOM.decl({ block: 'my-button', baseBlock: 'button' }, {